 Many birding festivals showcase the nature-oriented artwork of local artists through art shows.
 Photography, drawing, painting or other mediums may be part of the show.
 There may be entry levels available for students, amateurs and professionals.

 With so many like-minded birding enthusiasts gathered together, a festival can be a great time for fundraising for bird conservation causes.
 A local wildlife hospital, non-profit refuge, youth nature program or other causes may all be represented through fundraising efforts such as auctions, bird-a-thons or calls for donations.

 An exhibit hall featuring posters and displays from local conservation groups, taxidermy artists and similar informational outlets can be part of a birding festival’s setup.
 This gives visitors the chance to learn more about the area and its birds even if they can’t manage the time to attend a lecture or workshop.

 With so much available and dozens of festivals to choose from every year, it can be difficult to not be overwhelmed when you visit a birding festival.
 With a small bit of planning and preparation, however, it can be easy to make the most of any – and every – festival you attend.

 Birding festivals are amazing events.
-Whether it is a one-day celebration or a week-long gala, if you know what to expect and take the steps to get involved, you’ll certainly have one of the best birding times you’ve ever experienced.
+Whether it is a one-day celebration or a week-long gala, if you know what to expect and take the steps to get involved, you will certainly have one of the best birding times you have ever experienced.